barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 [Minecraft](https://www.minecraft.net/) is more than just a beautiful video-game.
 It can be used as an educational tool as well.
 This site contains step-by-step lesson plans for teaching high-school students a wide range of computer science topics using Minecraft.
+This allows students to apply and experiment with concepts in an open-ended, hands-on environment.
 The topics currently covered are listed below.

 ### Topics